bbauska/W3Cx-5of5/README.md

 In JavaScript 5, we did not have such a concept.

-Instead, we have \"constructor functions\".
+Instead, we have &quot;constructor functions&quot;.

 I will show you how they work.

-With JavaScript 6, we\'ve got the concept of "classes", and it will be the topic of a next video.
+With JavaScript 6, we&apos;ve got the concept of "classes", and it will be the topic of a next video.

-But as \"constructor functions\" from JavaScript 5 are in many, many examples on the Web, I will show you that to you first.
+But as &quot;constructor functions&quot; from JavaScript 5 are in many, many examples on the Web, I will show you that to you first.

-You start by writing a simple function, but by convention, you start with a capital letter: \"Hero\".
+You start by writing a simple function, but by convention, you start with a capital letter: &quot;Hero&quot;.

 And then, you can indicate the parameters that your heroes will have.